 - 15 Substitutes for Vanilla Extract

-I realize this list is LONG.
+I realize this list of ways to save on food is LONG.
 I did not accomplish all this overnight.
-It took 8 months to no longer rely on processed food and to completely switch to real food eating, and it took several more years to refine my methods and keep our grocery bill down.
+It took 8 months to no longer rely on processed food and to completely switch to real food eating, and it took several more years to refine my methods and consistently save money on groceries.

 When you freeze cooked beans, do you try to get them perfectly dry first, or do you freeze them in some of the bean liquid?